 For this next part, there is actually some quite heavy debate.
 Feel free to do your research and do whatever works best for you.

 Personally, we prefer to take the sprouted seed and look for the “hook” growing out of the seed.
-After locating it, place the part protruding from the seed downward into the soil, the other side of the “hook” facing upwards, and cover the remainder of the seed with soil except for the very tippy top of the seed itself.
+After locating it, place the part protruding from the seed down into the soil, the other side of the “hook” facing upwards, and cover the remainder of the seed with soil except for the very tippy-top of the seed itself.